shaarselhorst/vibes-only/95-designs/02-suggestion-brainstorm.md

   "id": "workout-tracker",
   "title": "Simple Workout Tracker",
-  "summary": "Track daily workouts with exercises, sets, and reps.", "objective": "Users can log their workouts by selecting exercises from a predefined list, recording sets and reps, and viewing their workout history.
-The app should support basic exercises like push-ups, squats, and planks.", "tags": ["fitness", "tracking", "health"]
+  "summary": "Track daily workouts with exercises, sets, and reps.", "objective": "A simple app where users can log their daily workouts by selecting exercises from a list and recording sets and reps.
+Users can view their workout history and track basic progress over time.", "tags": ["fitness", "tracking", "health"]
 }
 ```